-Many patients find themselves wanting to ask their Doctor about Medical Cannabis as medicine, however, they can sometimes feel that talking with their doctor about Medical Cannabis can be a nerve-wracking experience.
+Many patients find themselves wanting to ask their doctor about medical cannabis as medicine, however, they can sometimes find that talking with their doctor about medical cannabis can be a nerve-wracking experience.

 Nurse Doni’s Quick Tips

-5. Understand the cost of treatment.
+- Understand the cost of treatment

-6. Set achievable and realistic health goals.
+- Set achievable and realistic health goals

-Some important points that you can tell your Doctor:
+Some important points that you can tell your doctor:

-Your Doctor’s reservations may include:
+Your doctor’s reservations may include:

 They may lose you as a patient.

 - Reassure them that you’ll remain a patient of theirs and CDA doctors will collaborate results with your doctor.
 Some doctors such as bulk billing doctors can only make a living with a high-volume of consults.

-- Perhaps you just want to get high.
+Perhaps you just want to get high.

-- They’re concerned with your current prescription medicines.
+They’re concerned with your current prescription medicines.

-- Some doctors are telling their patients that accessing Medical Cannabis is difficult and that it’s prohibitively expensive.
+Some doctors are telling their patients that accessing medical cannabis is difficult and that it’s prohibitively expensive.

 - The cost of the consultations and average product cost is on our website.
-Whether you can afford this or not is your prerogative and has nothing to do with your Doctor.
+Whether you can afford this or not is your prerogative and has nothing to do with your doctor.

-- You can go back to your Doctor and present them with some research.
+- You can go back to your doctor and present them with some research.
 Research can be found on our website here.

-- Give our details to your Doctor so that he/she can contact us directly.
+- Give our details to your doctor so that he/she can contact us directly.

 Disclaimer: This is not an inducement to use Medicinal Cannabis.
 Medical Cannabis doesn’t work for everyone, and it may not work for you.
 How Cannabis affects a person depends on many things, including their size, weight, age and health, dosage and tolerance and the results can vary.
 Some people may experience side effects when taking Cannabinoid medication.